Joseph DeJarnette: Career

+Death and legacy

 DeJarnette died in 1957 and was interred next to his wife, who had predeceased him, in her family cemetery in Bath County, Virginia.

-Legacy

-The DeJarnette Sanatorium, opened in 1932, was named for him.
-In the 1960s, the name was changed to The DeJarnette Center for Human Development.
+The DeJarnette Sanatorium, opened in 1932, was named for him in his lifetime.
+In the 1960s, after his death, the name was changed to The DeJarnette Center for Human Development.
 It was converted to a children's mental hospital in 1975, at which time it ceased to be a private enterprise, and the state of Virginia took over operation of the facility.
 In 1996, a new complex known as the DeJarnette Center was constructed.
 Although eugenic sterilization continued in Virginia until 1979, by the turn of the 21st century eugenic ideas were no longer considered politically correct and were being widely rejected as pseudoscience.
 This has significantly harmed the reputation of DeJarnette and other 20th century eugenicists whose ideas were once considered scientific and progressive.
 In 2001, the Virginia General Assembly renamed the Dejarnette Center the Commonwealth Center for Children and Adolescents due to Dr. DeJarnette's involvement with eugenics.